jmtalarn/elm-personal-site/content/posts/2017-06-12-foundation-sites-6-angular-2-application.md

 @include motion-ui-animations;
 ```

-If you want to customize your styles like colors or fonts you can copy the content of the settings file located in the <code>scss/settings</code> folder of the <code>foundation-sites</code> package in the project <code>node_modules</code> folder and modify any value you consider.
+If you want to customize your styles like colors or fonts you can copy the content of the settings file located in the `scss/settings` folder of the `foundation-sites` package in the project `node_modules` folder and modify any value you consider.

 <h2>Customizing your application</h2>